Dictionary of Revolutionary Marxism

 One of the most outrageously criminal aspects of the contemporary capitalist world is that the bourgeoisie of virtually every country spends enormous sums on building and maintaining its military forces.
 Why do they all do this?
 First, as a powerful force kept in reserve to maintain their rule over their own people, and to put down any mass revolts.
 And second, for wars or preparations for wars with other countries to steal their wealth.

 Of course it is the imperialist countries which today spend the most enormous sums for wars and war preparations.
-And the world’s imperialist superpower, the United States, of course tops the list by a very wide margin.
-Not only does the U.S. spend almost as much as the rest of the nations of the world combined, it is still increasing its military expenditures overall.
+And the world’s top two imperialist superpowers, the United States and China, which of course top the list by a very wide margin.
+In 2009 the U.S. spent almost as much as the rest of the nations of the world combined, and has continued increasing its military expenditures overall.
 In 2009, for example, U.S. military expenditures grew by another 7.7%.
 (Most of the statistics in this entry come from the Stockholm International Peace Research Institute, especially their summary “Recent trends in military expenditure” at:

 http://www.sipri.org/research/armaments/milex/resultoutput/trends.)

-Today the U.S. is engaged in multiple imperialist wars, in Afghanistan, Pakistan, Iraq, Yeman, the Horn of Africa, etc. The biggest of these at the moment is in Afghanistan/Pakistan, where in 2010 alone the U.S. will spend more (even in inflation adjusted terms) than its entire expenditures for the Revolutionary War, the War of 1812, the Mexican-American War, the Civil War and the Spanish-American War combined!
+Today the U.S. is engaged in multiple imperialist wars, in Ukraine, the Middle East, North Africa including the Horn of Africa, Asia, etc., and is frantically preparing for the really big showdown coming at some point in an inter-imperialist war with China.
+And China is preparing for that war too.
+The U.S. spent trillions of dollars in its wars in Iraq, Afghanistan, and elsewhere.
+In 2010 alone, the U.S. spent more in its wars (even in inflation adjusted terms) than its entire expenditures for the Revolutionary War, the War of 1812, the Mexican-American War, the Civil War and the Spanish-American War combined!
 [Nicholas Kristof, New York Times, Dec.
 25, 2010.]

 World military expenditures in 2009 were estimated to be more than $1.53 trillion!
 That was an increase of 49% over 2000 (in real terms).
-The world’s capitalist-imperialists are preparing for even more wars, and even more expensive wars, in the future.
+All the world’s capitalist-imperialists are preparing for even more wars, and even more expensive wars, in the future.
+The chart below shows the military expenditures of the top 12 countries in 2009.
+The updated graph at the right shows the percentage of world military expenditures by the top 15 countries in 2022.

 MILITARY EXPENDITURES